 Where do cavities come from?

-Cavities are bacterial infections, namely from streptococcus mutans, that form a hole in your tooth.
-As we eat sugar, this bacteria breaks it down and produces an acid byproduct in the process.
+Cavities are bacterial infections, namely from Streptococcus Mutans, that form a hole in your tooth.
+As we eat sugar, this bacteria break it down and produces an acid byproduct in the process.
 The acid terrorizes our teeth by dissolving our enamel.
 Eventually, soft spots form and bacteria begin to live in the holes.
 At this point, we can’t just get rid of the bacteria by simply brushing, flossing, or using mouthwash.
 We need to fill the cavity in order to destroy the bacteria so that it doesn’t continue to dissolve your enamel and destroy your teeth.

 How do we treat cavities?

 We all know quite too well how we can use a drill to fill cavities, after some local anesthetic to make the process painless, of course.
 However, sometimes we don’t even need to go that far.
 If the cavity hasn’t burrowed into the enamel, something we call an incipient lesion, we can simply prescribe fluoride to build up and repair the enamel.
 Dental technology is advancing rapidly and no-drill fillings are becoming more common in certain cases for particular patients.
 In these rare cases, we can clean the tooth and use a resin material to strengthen the tooth and fill the cavity.